jvc56/MineGCG/README.md

 Contact joshuacastellano7@gmail.com if you think a game was omitted by mistake.

+# Alchemist Cup Qualifiers

+The Alchemist Cup Qualifiers page is a list of the registered NASPA players for the Alchemist Cup.
+Registrants are listed by country and ordered by qualifying rating.
+Players' qualifying ratings are in white and the difference between their qualifying rating and their current rating is in red or green.
+You can learn more <a href="https://www.scrabbleplayers.org/w/2020_Alchemist_Cup_Qualification_System">here</a>.

+# RandomRacer 2.0

+RandomRacer 2.0 is a revamped version of the original RandomRacer typing practice that was released sometime in 2016.
+All words are from the Collins CSW19 lexicon.

 # Development Team

 RandomRacer is maintained by Joshua Castellano, but many people have suggested new features.
 Contributors